Vertigo Treatment and Relief

 Common Treatments for Vertigo

-Since it is often difficult to pinpoint the cause, patients are often prescribed over-the-counter and prescription medications such as antibiotics, antihistamines, motion-sickness medications and tranquilizers.
-A canalith repositioning procedure is recommended, and surgery is left as a last resort.
-It is common for patients to hear that they “will have to learn to live with it.”
+Oftentimes it’s difficult to pinpoint the cause of vertigo, and patients are often prescribed over-the-counter and prescription medications such as antibiotics, antihistamines, motion-sickness medications and tranquilizers to ease the symptoms.
+For many patients, vertigo impacts their life 24 hours a day.
+A canalith repositioning procedure is oftentimes recommended, and surgery is left as a last resort.

 How We Help Cervicogenic Vertigo